bmpwrr/Azure-Firewalls/README.md

 ![25 (no rule)](https://github.com/bmpwrr/Azure-Firewalls/assets/144153997/7741cc50-1c57-4d16-9299-ae98ea2127fb)

-It looks like logging into Google (or any website by Bing) is denied due to no rules being matched.
+It looks like logging into Google (or any website but Bing) is denied due to no rules being matched.

 Conclusion
 -
+In the realm of cloud computing and network management, a virtual network is effectively partitioned into two primary components: the "workload subnet" and the "jump host subnet."
+These segments house virtual machines, serving as digital counterparts to physical computers, thus contributing to the network's computational capabilities.

+In pursuit of heightened security and control, a customized routing strategy has been implemented.
+This strategy efficiently directs all outbound traffic from the "workload subnet" through a dedicated firewall.
+The firewall, fortified by application rules that restrict outbound connections to "www.bing.com," serves as a safeguard for controlled and secure internet access.

+Furthermore, the network's functionality and connectivity are reinforced by the introduction of firewall network rules.
+These rules enable external DNS server lookups, thereby enhancing the network's ability to connect and communicate effectively.

+In summary, this meticulously structured network configuration has been designed with the overarching goal of delivering a virtual environment that excels in organization, security, and operational efficiency, in keeping with the principles of cloud computing and network management.